RS485/LogisticsPipes/resources/assets/logisticspipes/book/en_us/dev_zero_guides/crafting.md

 the crafting table with the Crafting Pipe’s recipe, then open the Crafting Pipe and remove the Programmer from the list of ingredients since the network does not have to craft more for the table to work.
-However, this dedicates the programmer we have used by hand up until now to automatic Crafting Pipe crafting, so we will need to craft a new one for our personal use instead.
+However, this dedicates the programmer we have used by hand up until now to automatically Crafting Pipe crafting, so we will need to craft a new one for our personal use instead.
 We will similarly need to craft dedicated Programmers for each other logistics pipe recipe that calls for one as well.